nf-core/atacseq/docs/output.md

 `bwa/replicate/` and `bwa/sample/` have exactly the same directory structure.
 The main difference is that multiple libraries sequenced from the same sample will be merged at the replicate-level whereas all the replicates associated with an experimental condition will be merged at the sample-level.

 >NB: Replicate-level alignments will be used for read counting relative to the consensus sample-level peakset.
+This is the only way in which differential analysis can be performed at the sample-level.

 ### Aggregate analysis